Friends Ask Redditor to House and Puppy Sit for Them but Fail to Mention the Puppy Isn't Trained at All

 "If you want the best for your friends AND the puppy, then you should tell them your suggestions"

 "Dog training is the act of teaching a dog particular skills or behaviors.
-Dog training includes teaching a dog to react to particular commands and cues as well as to act independently by deliberately changing their natural behavior."
+Dog training includes teaching a dog to react to specific commands and cues, as well as to act independently by deliberately changing their natural behavior."
 Wikipedia

 The OP explained: